Improve your AI-powered IoT development toolchain at "AI-Ready IoT" on June 24th

 You will see your project dashboard:

-Click on the card with your Project, and the device dashboard for your Project will load.
+Click on the tile with your Project, and the device dashboard for your Project will load.
 You'll see your Notecard in the Devices list.

 Click Events in the left-side navigation.
-In the Events list, you should see your note in the list with a simulated sensor reading body.
-Your Note will be listed in the table, along with other session and environment-specific events sent automatically by the Notecard.
+In the Events list, you should see your Note in the list with a simulated sensor reading body.
+Your Note will be listed in the table, along with other session and environment-specific events sent automatically by Notecard.

 It's that simple, your product and data are now online!